cloudsoft/aws-cfn-connector-for-terraform/docs/user-guide.md

 ## Syntax

-To declare this type in your CloudFormation template, use the following syntax
+To declare this type in your CloudFormation template, use the following syntax, with exactly _one_ `Configuration` property specified.
+The URL and S3 variants can point at a `TF` text file or a `ZIP` archive.

 ### JSON
 ```json